Elf (Dungeons & Dragons)

 The elf is a humanoid race in the Dungeons & Dragons fantasy role-playing game, one of the primary races available for player characters, and play a central role in the narratives of many setting worlds of the game.
-Elves are renowned for their grace and mastery of magic and weapons such as the bow and sword.
+Elves are described as renowned for their grace and mastery of magic and weapons such as the bow and sword.
 Becoming physically mature by the age of 25 and emotionally mature at around 125, they are also famously long-lived, capable of living more than half a millennium and remaining physically youthful.
-Possessed of innate beauty and easy gracefulness, they are viewed as both wondrous and haughty by other races; however, their natural detachment is seen by some as introversion or xenophobia.
-They were usually antagonistic towards dwarves.
+Possessed of innate beauty and easy gracefulness, they are viewed as both wondrous and haughty by other races in-universe; however, their natural detachment is seen by some as introversion or xenophobia.
+They were usually portrayed as antagonistic towards dwarves.

 There are numerous different subraces and subcultures of elves, including aquatic elves, dark elves (drow), deep elves (rockseer), grey elves, high elves, moon elves, snow elves, sun elves, valley elves, wild elves (grugach), wood elves and winged elves (avariel).
-The offspring of humans and elves are known as "half-elves" among humans, and as "half-humans" among elves.
+The offspring of humans and elves are known as "half-elves" among humans and in sourcebooks, and as "half-humans" among elves.

+Creative influences

+Gary Gygax claimed Dungeons & Dragons elves draw very little from Tolkien's version of the elf.
+However, academic Philip J. Clements sees certain aspects as directly traceable to Tolkien's portrayal.
+Similarly, academic Philippe Bornet in "Religions in play: games, rituals, and virtual worlds" said that elves in the game are based on Tolkien's version of the elf.
+Michael J. Tresca, in the book The Evolution of Fantasy Role-Playing Games (2014), stated the elven sub-types in Dungeons & Dragons can be traced to divided lines of Tolkien's elves – Noldor become high elves, Tawarwaith become wood elves and Sindar become grey elves in the game.

 Publication history

 Original Dungeons & Dragons

-The elf first appeared as a player character class in the original 1974 edition of Dungeons & Dragons.
+The elf first appeared as a player character race in the original 1974 edition of Dungeons & Dragons.
 The aquatic elf was introduced in the 1975 Blackmoor supplement.

-Philippe Bornet in "Religions in play: games, rituals, and virtual worlds" said that elves in the game are based on Tolkien's version of the elf, although Gary Gygax claimed Dungeons & Dragons elves draw very little from Tolkien; Philip J. Clements, in contrast, sees certain aspects as directly traceable to him.
 Elves in Dungeons & Dragons are immune to paralysis as a holdover from a game balance adjustment in Chainmail.
+Players with elf characters could choose either the "fighting-man" or "magic-user" class to start with; multiclassing was allowed, however, elf characters could only take a max of four levels in fighter and eight levels in magic-user.
+Tresca described the Tolkien style of elf as "a burden for game designers" as they were seemingly "more capable than humans".
+Tresca commented that "Gygax worked hard to curb their power, by giving the race a weak constitution and putting limitations on how high they could level.
+These limitations would not be removed until the third edition of Dungeons & Dragons".